Urszula Radwańska: 2014: Shoulder injury and fall from top 200

-Urszula began her clay-court preparation for the French Open at the Marrakesh Grand Prix.
+Radwańska began her clay-court preparation for the French Open at the Marrakesh Grand Prix.
 She was defeated in the first round by qualifier Lara Arruabarrena.
-At the Portugal Open, Urszula lost in the first round to Yanina Wickmayer.
-At the Madrid Open, Urszula was defeated in the first round of qualifying by Laura Pous Tió.
-At the Italian Open, Urszula lost in the final round of qualifying to Belinda Bencic.
+At the Portugal Open, Radwańska lost in the first round to Yanina Wickmayer.
+At the Madrid Open, she was defeated in the first round of qualifying by Laura Pous Tió.
+At the Italian Open, Radwańska lost in the final round of qualifying to Belinda Bencic.
 Ranked 79 at the French Open, she retired during her first-round match against Magdaléna Rybáriková.

-Starting her grass-court season at the Birmingham Classic, Urszula was defeated in the first round by 16th seed Casey Dellacqua.
-In 's-Hertogenbosch, Urszula lost in the final round of qualifying to Mona Barthel.
-At the Wimbledon Championships, Urszula was defeated in her first-round match by ninth seed Angelique Kerber.
+Starting her grass-court season at the Birmingham Classic, Radwańska was defeated in the first round by 16th seed Casey Dellacqua.
+In 's-Hertogenbosch, Radwańska lost in the final round of qualifying to Mona Barthel.
+At the Wimbledon Championships, Radwańska was defeated in her first-round match by ninth seed Angelique Kerber.

 2015: New coach and getting back to form

-Urszula started the season with the hiring of her new coach, Maciej Domka, a former tennis player.
+Radwańska started the season with the hiring of her new coach, Maciej Domka, a former tennis player.
 She reached three WTA quarterfinals at Auckland Open, Monterrey Open and İstanbul Cup.
 In July, she took out the last seed standing, Tsvetana Pironkova, to reach her first WTA semifinal in almost three years at the İstanbul Cup.
 She defeated Magdaléna Rybáriková for a place in the final.
 The final match effectively hinged on a tight first set in which Radwańska held three set points on the Lesia Tsurenko serve at 5–4.
 It was a disappointing outcome for Radwańska, who was also defeated on her only previous appearance in a WTA Tour final, in Rosmalen three years ago.

-In August, Urszula participated in the US Open, but fell to Magda Linette in the first round and ended the season ranked No. 95.
+In August, Radwańska participated in the US Open, but fell to Magda Linette in the first round and ended the season ranked No. 95.

 2016: Ankle injury and fall from top 200

-Urszula began her season at the Australian Open where she lost to Ana Konjuh in three sets.
+Radwańska began her season at the Australian Open where she lost to Ana Konjuh in three sets.
 She continued at Taiwan Open, where she defeated Hsu Ching-wen but lost to Venus Williams in the second round.
-Next, Urszula qualified for the Mexican Open main draw where she faced Anastasia Pavlyuchenkova.
+Next, she qualified for the main draw of the Mexican Open where she faced Anastasia Pavlyuchenkova.
 However, she was forced to retire during the match with an ankle injury.

-Urszula returned to the ITF Circuit in July, when she reached the quarterfinal at the Stockton Challenger tournament in California.
+Radwańska returned to the ITF Circuit in July, when she reached the quarterfinals at the Stockton Challenger in California.
 She continued at the Stanford Classic, where she defeated Kateryna Bondarenko but lost to Dominika Cibulková in the second round.

-She ended the year with a ranking of world No. 261.
+She ended the year ranked 261.

 2017: Fall from top 500

-Urszula ended the year with a ranking of No. 524.
+Radwańska ended the year with a ranking of No. 524.

 Business career

-In addition to her tennis career, Urszula is also a businesswoman, and created and now owns the UR brand of luxury handbags.
+In addition to her tennis career, Urszula Radwańska is also a businesswoman, and created and now owns the UR brand of luxury handbags.